deluxebrain/play-vagrant-dsc/README.md

 2. baked

   This is the baked application image created by packer.
-Included purely FYO and to allow the convenient comparison of packer-dsc vs vagrant-dsc provisioned servers.
+Included purely FYI and to allow the convenient comparison of packer-dsc vs vagrant-dsc provisioned servers.

-The Vagrantfile expects to find a vm named ```vagrant-dsc-demo```.
+The Vagrantfile expects to find a box named ```vagrant-dsc-demo```.
 For example, this could be created as follows:

 ```shell
 vagrant box add vagrant-dsc-demo <path to box file>